Telecommunications in Nepal: Further developments and milestones

 The first telephone exchange was established in Kathmandu in 1960.
 From 1960 to 2004, the state-owned Nepal Telecommunications Corporation (NTC), also known as Nepal Telecom, or Nepal Doorsanchar Company Limited (NDCL), had been the monopoly telecom carrier.
 Now, there are only two operators, so Nepal's telecom industry is a duopoly market.
 Other competing telecom service providers like United Telecom (UTL), Smart Telecom are no more in the picture in Nepal.

 Telephony

 The country code for Nepal is 00977.
-As of May 2013, there are 644,347 wirline customers.
+As of May 2013, there are 644,347 wireline customers.